 The development of the Code was based on the recognition that, in light of the disparate regulatory frameworks in which microcredit providers in the EU operate, there was a need for a unifying set of expectations and standards that was common to the sector for the benefit of the sector itself as well as its funders, investors, customers, owners, regulators and partner organisations.
 The Code sets out good practice guidelines that will better enable the sector to face the challenges of accessing long-term finance, maintaining and raising the quality of services and moving towards sustainability.
 The purpose of the Code is not to introduce nor replace existing regulation of microcredit providers.
-Rather it is intended to detail a set of common standards in terms of the operation of and reporting by microcredit providers.
+Rather it is intended to detail a set of common standards in terms of the operation of and reporting by providers.

 The implementation of the Code was tested as part of a pilot phase between the end of 2013 and early 2017.
 Based on the lessons learned from the pilot phase, the European Commission deemed that an update of the Code was necessary to reflect the changing market realities and capture the diversity of the microfinance sector.
-An update was especially important since endorsing or complying with the Code is a precondition for microcredit providers seeking to benefit from EU support under the EaSI Microfinance and Social Entrepreneurship axis in line with article 28.4 of the legal basis (Regulation 1296/2013), amended by Regulation (EU, Euratom) 2018/1046 of the European Parliament and of the Council of 18 July 2018.
-Respect of the Code will continue to be a key requirement for implementing EU financial instruments in support of microfinance in the programming period 2021-2027.
+An update was especially important since endorsing or complying with the Code is a precondition for microcredit providers seeking to benefit from EU support under the EaSI Microfinance and Social Entrepreneurship axis in line with article 28.4 of the legal basis (Regulation 1296/2013).
+Respect of the Code will continue to be a key requirement for implementing EU financial instruments in support of microfinance in the programming period 2021-2027 under InvestEU.

 In 2018, following a competitive tendering process, Community Finance Solutions at the University of Salford was selected to facilitate the update of the Code.
 This was done through five stakeholder workshops held in Brussels between December 2018 and May 2019, which were attended by practitioners, the microfinance networks, EU institutions, banks, experts and investors.
 The recommendations of this group were tested with 24 European microcredit providers not involved in the workshops.
-The Steering Group of the European Code of Good Conduct for Microcredit Provision (hereafter referred to as the Code Steering Group) formally adopted the updated Code in October 2019.
+The Steering Group of the European Code of Good Conduct for Microcredit Provision (hereafter referred to as the Code Steering Group) formally adopted the updated Code in October 2019, entering into force in January 2021.